 If something is out of whack, our body will tell us.

-We have four phases of our cycle: menstruation, follicular phase, ovulation, and the luteal phase.
-All of these phases are unique in that they require different approaches in how we treat our bodies, according to Dr. Daria Sheptitskaya of TranquiliQi Acupuncture clinic.
-Since each cycle is so different, we need to be in tune with our bodies instead of running the treadmill rampant to reach our goals because doing that can hurt us rather than help us.
+We have four phases of our cycle: menstruation, the follicular phase, ovulation, and the luteal phase.
+All of these phases are unique in that they require different approaches to how we treat our bodies.
+Since each phase of our cycle is so different, we need to be in tune with our bodies instead of running on the treadmill adamant to reach our goals regardless because doing that can hurt us rather than help us.

 The Menstrual Cycle

-The infamous part of our cycle, our period, is day one of our cycle and the fiercest force of nature that requires us to rest, whether we like it or not.
+The infamous part of our cycle, our period, is Day 1 of our cycle and the fiercest force of nature that requires us to rest, whether we like it or not.
 Our hormones are at the lowest, and our cravings are at the highest.
-This is a time to scale down and to reset our minds and bodies and to practice extra self-care in the form of eating the proper foods and taking it easy on the cardio.
+This is a time to scale down and to reset our minds and bodies, and to practice extra self-care in the form of eating the proper foods and taking it easy on the cardio.

 Our hormones are at the lowest, and our cravings are at the highest.